 Durkan retained Chen as legal counsel after a similar scandal earlier in her administration.
 The Mayor’s office and counsel Chen were reprimanded for a violation of public records law during 2018 head tax machinations and forced to get refresher training on recordkeeping practices and public disclosure rules as part of 2019 settlement.
 Either that training either didn’t stick, or Chen knew her role to be shielding the Mayor from disclosure law rather than carrying out the full letter of the law — and may have assumed she’d be rewarded for this loyalty.

-When roles were reversed and Durkan was responsible uncovering hidden information, she was known for being ruthless.
-During career as a U.S. Attorney, Durkan threatened two anarchists with a grand jury and kept them in solitary confinement for five months when they asserted their Fifth Amendment rights against self incrimination.
+When roles were reversed and Durkan was responsible for uncovering hidden information, she was known for being ruthless.
+During her career as a U.S. Attorney, Durkan threatened two anarchists with a grand jury and kept them in solitary confinement for five months when they asserted their Fifth Amendment rights against self incrimination.
 Durkan hoped to root out a anarchist group after a May Day protester smashed a courthouse window and threw in a flare.

 Chen’s defense seems to be pointing some of the blame at the City Attorney’s office — City Attorney Pete Holmes had been pretty vigorous in defending the Mayor, even countersuing the Seattle Times for legal fees and in hopes of blocking their case.
 Chen’s lawyer Darwin Roberts called the investigation into the missing texts rushed and unfair.